The Enablers in Depth

 Scott Kupor

 A managing partner at Andreesen Horowitz, Scott Kupor was advanced by a Senate committee as the nomination for the permanent head of the OPM to replace Charles Ezell.
-However, his nomination still has not come up for a floor vote in the Senate.
+Now that he has finally been confirmed to the role in July, many expect him to be the new driver of the administration’s efforts to decimate the federal workforce.

 Events